itay1313/frontenddogma.com/README.md

 # frontendintel.com

-Amagaki source of the website of Frontend Intel
+Amagaki source of the website of [Frontend Intel](https://frontendintel.com/).